KaceCottam/TripleBronze/TripleBronze/README.md

-﻿# JotunnModStub
+﻿# TripleBronze
-Upon building for release, this README.md is copied into the `Package` folder for thunderstore packaging.
-Remember to also edit the manifest.json and supply your own mod icon.
+Triples the amount of bronze you get with each craft so that crafting bronze is consistent (1 tin ingot + 2 copper ingots = 3 bronze ingots)

 ## Installation (manual)
+Unzip to `BepinEx/plugins/` folder.

 ## Features

-## Changelog
+* Configurable Result Amounts for Bronze Ingot Recipe

 ## Known issues
-You can find the github at:
+You can find the github at: https://github.com/KaceCottam/TripleBronze/